Home Latest PDF of SAA-C03: AWS Certified Solutions Architect - Associate

 5. Create an RDS event subscription and send the notifications to Amazon SN

-6. Configure the SNS subject to fan out the event notifications to multiple Amazon SQS queues.
+6. Configure the SNS Topic to fan out the event notifications to multiple Amazon SQS queues.
 Process the data using Lambda

 functions.